 SIZE and WEIGHT - Size is another major difference.
 It’s pretty obvious that guinea pigs are a few times larger than hamsters.
 A guinea pig is around the size of a large potato and weighs 1.5-2.6 pounds while a hamster is the size of a strawberry and only weighs 1-10 ounces.

-OMNIVORE vs HERBIVORE - Hamsters are omnivores which means they eat both plant-based and animal-based diets.
+OMNIVORE vs. HERBIVORE - Hamsters are omnivores, which means they eat both plant-based and animal-based diets.
 Although not a lot of new pet owners know this, you can feed mealworms to your hamsters!
-On the other hand, guinea pigs are herbivores which means they only eat a plant-based diet.
-Guinea pigs should always have an unlimited amount of hay to munch on, and it should make up the majority of a guinea pig’s diet.
+On the other hand, guinea pigs are herbivores, which means they only eat a plant-based diet.
+Guinea pigs should always have an unlimited amount of Timothy hay for guinea pigs to munch on, and it should make up the majority of a guinea pig’s diet.
 Guinea pigs also produce caecotropes, which is a softer stool that they ingest.
 Don’t be alarmed if you see this.
-It’s normal and they take back the nutrients in the feces.
+It’s normal, and they take back the nutrients in the feces.

 COMPANIONSHIP - Guinea pigs are very social creatures and are best kept with a pack of guinea pigs.
 If it’s not possible to have more than one, spend lots of time with the guinea pig.
 However, hamsters are better left in solitude because they are very territorial.
 Keeping more than one in a cage could lead to fighting.

-REPRODUCTION - Guinea pigs give birth to pups and each litter carries from 2-4 pups.
+REPRODUCTION - Guinea pigs give birth to pups, and each litter carries 2-4 pups.
 Sometimes they may even carry up to 13 pups at one time.
-On average hamsters can give birth up to 6-12 pups, but the maximum can be up to 20 pups!
+On average, hamsters can give birth to 6-12 pups, but the maximum can be 20 pups!